Jon M. Chu: Career

-In 2013, Chu was awarded the Visionary Award by East West Players (EWP), the longest-running theater of color in the United States, for his contributions to the Asian Pacific American (APA) community.
+In January 2013, Chu was negotiating to take over for David Slade as director of Disney's adaptation of futuristic YA novel Matched.
+In April, he received the Visionary Award by East West Players (EWP), the longest-running theater of color in the United States, for his contributions to the Asian Pacific American (APA) community.
 In an online Q&A, Chu revealed that he had attended EWP's productions as a child and was excited "to push boundaries with them in the future."
+While weighing the possibility of directing the sequel to his recently-released G.I.
+Joe: Retaliation, Chu indicated prioritization of Masters of the Universe as his next effort.
+Despite this, no subsequent movement occurred on Chu's version of the film; the reboot eventually saw release 13 years later, under director Travis Knight.

 In 2013, Chu directed a pre-flight safety video for Virgin America.
 The video was structured like a musical number that incorporated multiple styles and high-energy dance.
 The video was played before flights through 2018, when Virgin America was folded into Alaska Airlines.

+In June 2014, Deadline reported that Fox was preparing a limited series based on the 2012 Korean show Answer Me 1997, entitled Answer Me 1999, and Chu set to helm the opening episode scripted by his Step Up 3D writers Amy Andelson and Emily Meyer.
+Like the original, it was envisioned as a musical coming-of-age drama about a group of high school friends that shifts back-and-forth to their present lives as adults.

-In 2014, Chu and his producing partner Hieu Ho sold to Focus Features a planned 1990s-set high school dance comedy called Can't Touch This.
+In November 2014, Chu and his producing partner Hieu Ho sold to Focus Features a planned 1990s-set high school dance comedy called Can't Touch This.
 He was also said to be developing two projects for Lionsgate at that time; the horror project Run, and the magician sequel Now You See Me 2, the latter releasing in 2016.
 Chu was initially set to return as director for the third film in the franchise, but Ruben Fleischer took on the position instead.

-Chu next directed Crazy Rich Asians, which was the highest-grossing film over the August 17, 2018, weekend, earned over $35M at the US box office during its first five days, and received a 93% rating from Rotten Tomatoes.
+Chu next directed Crazy Rich Asians for Warners.
+It was the highest-grossing film over the August 17, 2018 weekend, earned over $35M at the US box office during its first five days, and received a 93% rating from Rotten Tomatoes.
 Within a week of the film's release, Variety reported that a sequel was already in development by Warner Bros. with Chu scheduled to direct.
 Director Chu is part of Rachel Chu's family in the book, as a distant cousin.